sunjay/sudoku/README.md

 ------------
 This is a sudoku solving algorithm implemented in C.

-All of these programs were written on Windows.
-If you run into any problems, you may need to slightly modify the files to make it all work.
+These programs were recently modified to work on Linux.
+Some may no longer work on windows.
+Specifically `timesolvesudoku` was rewritten using a Unix-specific function.

 **See [ALGORITHM.md](ALGORITHM.md) for more specific details about this Sudoku solving algorithm**